 companies paid nil or very less tax because of claiming certain exemptions and

 deductions.
-But actual companies are making huge profits.
+But in actual companies are making huge profits.

 So,